ydahal1/gatsby-content-source/content/ECLSyntax/denormalize.md

+---
+slug: denormalize
+label: Denormalize
+---

 # Denormalize

 This function is used to combine parent and child recordsets.
 In another word DENORMALIZE means adding precomputed data to a rational database which will result in improved readability and maintainability.

 There are two ways to perform DENORMALIZE:

 ## Form One

 In this form TRANSFORM function takes at least two parameters:

 - A LEFT record of the same format as the combined ParentDataset and ChildDataset (the resulting de-normalized record structure)
 - A RIGHT record of the same format as the ChildDataset.
 - Optional: An integer COUNTER specifying the number of times the transform has been called for the current set of parent/child pairs (Keep track of number of children added to each parent).
-- The __result__ of the TRANSFORM the same format as the __LEFT__ record which is parent and child combined record.
+- The **result** of the TRANSFORM the same format as the **LEFT** record which is parent and child combined record.
 - TRANSFORM is called per number of children.
 The input to the first TRANSFORM is the parent and one child.
 The input to the 2nd call is the output of 1st TRANSFORM and another child.
 The input to the 3rd call is the output of 2nd call and another child ……

 ### Parameters

 - `ParentDataset` The set of parent records to process, already in the format that will contain the denormalized parent and child records.
 - `ChildDataset` The set of child records to process.
 - `Condition` An expression that specifies how to match records between the ParentDataset and ChildDataset.
 - `TRANSFORM` The TRANSFORM function perform denormalize.
 - `Flags` Optional

 </br>